aklump/check-pages/documentation/source/dev--output.md

 # Developers Note: User Messages

 When working on this project, never `echo` directly.

+## Extension Authors

+For messages related to a test, you must use `$test->addMessage(...` because the timing of the output will be handled by the runner. **You must not use a printer from within plugins or custom extensions!**

+## Core Authors

 Follow the code as shown below for user feedback.
 The instance of `\AKlump\Messaging\MessengerInterface` will determine how the messages are printed, you just worry about the message, level, and verbosity as you write code.

 ```php
 // INFO MESSAGE